elotroalex/chiens/_texts/translation.md

 [93]({{site.baseurl}}/chiens/p093.html){:.pagetitle}

 - Help!
 Help!
 Murder!
-- they killed the sun! the sun is gone! the bulls of Bashan remain, a torch attached to their furious tail ...
+- They killed the sun! the sun is gone! only the bulls of Bashan remain, torches hanging from their furious tails ...
 The bulls trample the unfurnished savanna
 - the riders remain too.
 - They hung the sun like a shield on the gates of heaven
 - assassins! murderers!